 The aim of this programme is to establish students' knowledge and critical understanding as well as provide an insight into the practice of international dispute resolution in a comparative context.
-The subject is examined both theoretically and with reference to national laws, soft law and international instruments.
+The subject is examined both theoretically and with reference to national laws, soft laws and other international instruments.

 The approach in teaching is comparative looking into a range of national legislation and understandings of dispute resolution.
+We consider both theoretical and ethical issues as well as more practical approaches to disputes resolution.